Reading Time: 8 minutes

 Breaking The Cycle

 At the heart of addiction isn’t the stereotype of an American on drugs.
 It isn’t a person without morals or self-discipline.
 It isn’t a person who doesn’t want to work or who only cares about getting high.
 The reality is that addiction is a chronic disease and can affect anyone we know or love.
 The compulsive drug seeking urges that dictate addiction literally impact the brain and reduce a person’s ability to resist urges and make quality decisions.
-Like anyone else, many of the people we surveyed who admitted to drug misuse also told us they got up in the morning, ate breakfast, and got ready for their work days.
+Like anyone else, many of the people we surveyed who admitted to drug abuse also told us they got up in the morning, ate breakfast, and got ready for their work days.

 If you or someone you love is battling drug addiction today, help is here for you.
 Addiction isn’t the same for everyone, and overcoming drug abuse means finding a treatment that’s customized for your situation.
 At Addictions.com, our mission is to help you break the cycle of addiction with our on-call health professionals, rehab recommendations and reviews, and treatment options that are built for you.
 You are not alone and help starts here.
 Visit us online at Addicitions.com today to learn more.